‘Ireland is a great country, but we can’t help ourselves being nasty to people sometimes’

 “It has kind of undone the work of the tens of thousands of missionaries that we have sent into Africa in the last two centuries,” he said.
 “Poor countries need taxation and we have got to stop big multinationals and tech companies basically robbing the poor.”

 Facebook should be “reined in”, Mr O’Brien later added.
-“Everybody hears [Mark] Zuckerberg every week apologising, but it’s all shite.”
+“Everybody hears [Mark] Zuckerberg every week apologising, but it’s all sh**e.”

 While he didn’t think Fine Gael and Fianna Fáil were “any great shakes”, Mr O’Brien told the webinar he had a “major concern” about the possibility that Sinn Féin might come into power in the Republic, citing its “alarming” history.